TaranehMB/CVLAB_inr2024/README.md

 $ pip install pycarus
 ```

-Or alternatively, in case you want to have your virtual environment operate a specific version of python compatible with 'pycarus', you can make the virtual environment via conda (by either having conda or miniconda installed) as follows:
+Or alternatively, in case you want to need your virtual environment operate a specific version of python compatible with `pycarus`, you can make the virtual environment via conda (by either having conda or miniconda installed) as follows:
 ```
 $ conda create -n env-name python=3.8.6
 $ conda activate env-name